gvwilson/sensibleadventures/maddy-roo/old.md

 *Ding!*
 A chime sounded somewhere inside Crusher.
 *Ding!
 Ding!
 Ding!*
-A chorus of echoing chimes rang inside the other bots.
+A chorus of chimes rang inside the other bots.
 Maddy froze,
 rock upraised.
 "Uh oh."